Adrian Vermeule: Judicial interpretation

 Vermeule is a judicial review skeptic.
 Jonathan Siegel has written that Vermeule's approach to the interpretation of law:

 In 2007, Vermeule said about the United States Supreme Court that it should stay away from controversial political matters, such as abortion laws and anti-sodomy statutes and defer to Congress, as the elected representatives of the people, except in extremely obvious cases.
-This would require both liberals and conservative to step back and realize that the benefits of such a court would outweigh the drawbacks for both.
-Vermeule was thus suggesting "a kind of arms-control agreement, a tacit deal."
+This would require both liberals and conservatives to step back and realize that the benefits of such a court would outweigh the drawbacks for both.
+Vermeule was thus suggesting "a kind of arms-control agreement, a tacit deal".